 Bladder pain syndrome (interstitial cystitis) is a problem that causes pain in the bladder or pelvis.
 It also causes an urgent, frequent need to urinate.
 The problem is much more common in women than in men.

 What causes BPS?

 Some doctors think BPS may be caused by abnormal changes in the lining of the bladder.
 But the cause isn't clear.
-Because of this, treatment focuses on helping to relieve symptoms.
-Your doctor may have you use a bladder diary(What is a PDF document?) to record how often you urinate and about how much urine is released.

 What are the symptoms?